DannyBoyNYC/session-9/readme.md

 CD into `express-pirates` `npm i` and `code .`
 CD into `react-pirates` `npm i` and `code .`

-Fire up the express app.
-Fire up the react app.
+`npm i` and fire up the express app. `npm i` and fire up the react app.

 ## Loading Review